inkjet/FBS_Power5/README.md

 FBS_Power5
 ==========
-In college football, the big "Power 5" conference schools (ACC, Big Ten, Big 12, Pac-12, or SEC) almost always host smaller schools during the season.
+In college football, the "Power 5" conference schools (ACC, Big Ten, Big 12, Pac-12, or SEC) almost always host smaller schools during the season.
 The smaller school walks away with a paycheck of up to $1 million for agreeing to the game, and the big school gets a win (usually).

-But occaisionally a big name school plays a smaller school on the road [for various reasons](http://espn.go.com/blog/acc/post/_/id/74265/acc-hits-the-road-vs-group-of-5), and I love watching those games.
-It's a huge game for the smaller school, and the bigger Power 5 school just wants to escape with a win.
+But occaisionally a Power 5 school plays a smaller school on the road [for various reasons](http://espn.go.com/blog/acc/post/_/id/74265/acc-hits-the-road-vs-group-of-5).
 I wanted to know if and when these games happen each week, so I made a Python script to find out.

 Requirements: